polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 This is where all signed and unsigned transactions that have been received by a local node are placed before they get broadcast to the rest of the network.
 Before including a transaction in a block, nodes must first determine which transactions are valid and in what order of priority it should be included.

-### Validating transactions
+## Transactions waiting to be verified

-A runtime defines rules that determine the validity of any transaction type.
-It translates this information by tagging transactions with special fields to help nodes determine whether a transaction is valid or not.
+A set of rules defined in the runtime helps the transaction pool check whether a transaction is valid or not.
-This tagging system gives nodes just enough information to know whether a transaction provides the data required by the runtime.

-Using these runtime-defined rules, the local node's transaction pool checks that the transactions received meets specific conditions and whether it should be included in a block or not.
+Using these checks, a node's transaction pool verifies that the transactions it receives meets specific conditions to know whether or not to include it in the block.

 For example, the transaction pool might perform the following checks to determine whether a transaction meets certain requirements: